-CORE is a proud participant in the The UWA Living Lab partnership with BHP and UWA.
-The project, initiated and developed by Professor Melinda Hodkiewicz, will enable local firms to inexpensively test tomorrow’s innovations today using the UWA campus facilities and student engineering.
+CORE is a proud participant in the The UWA Living Lab partnership with BHP and The University of Western Australia (UWA).
+The project will enable local firms to inexpensively test and de-risk tomorrow’s innovations today using the UWA campus facilities and student engineering capability.

 The Living Lab has received funding as part of the METS Ignited Collaboration Project Fund Round 2, formally announced at a METS Ignited event at CORE in Perth this week.
-The announcement was made by the Australian Minister for Jobs and Innovation, the Hon Michaelia Cash, who spoke broadly about innovation in the resource sector.
+The announcement was made by the Australian Minister for Jobs and Innovation, the Hon Michaelia Cash, who spoke passionately about innovation in the resources sector.

 The UWA Living Lab project was the only university project to receive funding.